hasibulhasan1542/Obsidian/Bangladesh/45 BCS.md

     *   **The abolition of the caretaker government system created a deep political crisis.** The main opposition party, the Bangladesh Nationalist Party (BNP), and its allies have since refused to participate in general elections, arguing that free and fair polls are impossible under a partisan government.
     *   This has led to severe political polarization, electoral boycotts (most notably in the 2014 general election), and a weakening of democratic institutions and accountability.
 The lack of a credible opposition in parliament has raised concerns about the health of Bangladesh's democracy.
     *   The change has entrenched a "winner-takes-all" political culture, where the ruling party has complete control over the election-time administration, creating a significant trust deficit among political actors and the electorate.

 ***
-Of course.
-Here are the detailed answers to questions 3, 4, and 5, each formatted with an introduction and conclusion suitable for a 20-mark question.

-***

-### **Answer to Question 3**

-**Question:** What do you know about the preamble of the constitution and its importance?
-Discuss the changes brought by the 15th Amendment to the Constitution of Bangladesh, including their impact.
-(Marks: 20)

-**Introduction**

-The Constitution of the People's Republic of Bangladesh is the supreme law of the land, embodying the collective will of its people.
-Its Preamble serves as the ideological compass, outlining the nation's founding aspirations.
-Over the years, the constitution has undergone several changes, with the 15th Amendment of 2011 being one of the most significant.
-This amendment aimed to restore the original spirit of the 1972 constitution while also introducing changes that have profoundly reshaped Bangladesh's political landscape.

-#### **The Preamble and its Importance**

-The Preamble is the introductory statement of the constitution that reflects the philosophy, spirit, and guiding principles of the entire document.
-It is considered the "mirror" of the constitution.

-*   **Key Contents:** The Preamble begins with "Bismillah-Ar-Rahman-Ar-Rahim" and declares that the people of Bangladesh established a sovereign republic through a "historic struggle for national liberation."
-It affirms that all power belongs to the people and pledges to uphold the fundamental principles of Nationalism, Socialism, Democracy, and Secularism.
-It further aims to create an exploitation-free society and secure for all citizens the rule of law, fundamental human rights, and political, economic, and social justice.
-*   **Importance of the Preamble:**
-    1.  **Interpretive Guide:** While not directly enforceable in court, the Preamble is a crucial tool for interpreting ambiguous provisions of the constitution.
-The judiciary refers to it to understand the original intent of the framers.
-    2.  **Ideological Foundation:** It encapsulates the core values and aspirations that fueled the Liberation War.
-It provides the moral and political compass for the nation.
-    3.  **Source of Legitimacy:** It grounds the constitution in the democratic will and historic struggle of the people, giving it ultimate legitimacy.

-#### **The 15th Amendment (2011) and its Changes**

-The 15th Amendment, passed in 2011, was a landmark legislative act.
-It was primarily based on a Supreme Court verdict that declared previous amendments made under military rule unconstitutional.

-**Major Changes:**
-1.  **Restoration of the 1972 Principles:** It restored the four original fundamental state principles: **Nationalism, Socialism, Democracy, and Secularism**.
-2.  **Abolition of the Caretaker Government:** It abolished the non-partisan Caretaker Government system, which was designed to oversee general elections.
-The amendment stipulated that elections would be held under the incumbent government.
-3.  **Prevention of Extra-Constitutional Takeovers:** A new Article 7A was inserted, making any unconstitutional seizure of power an act of sedition and a capital offense, thereby aiming to safeguard democracy from military coups.
-4.  **Constitutional Recognition:** It formally recognized Sheikh Mujibur Rahman as the Father of the Nation and incorporated his historic 7th March Speech and the Proclamation of Independence into the constitution as schedules.
-5.  **Increased Reserved Seats for Women:** The number of reserved seats for women in Parliament was increased from 45 to 50.

-#### **Impact of the 15th Amendment**

-The impact of the 15th Amendment has been deeply divisive and has had both positive and negative consequences for Bangladesh.

-*   **Positive Impact:** The restoration of the original secular and democratic principles was celebrated as a return to the nation's founding ideals.
-The insertion of Article 7A was seen as a strong deterrent against future anti-democratic interventions.
-*   **Negative Impact:** The abolition of the caretaker government system created a severe political crisis.
-The opposition alliance, led by the BNP, has since boycotted general elections (notably in 2014 and 2018), arguing that fair elections are impossible under a partisan government.
-This has resulted in a significant democratic deficit, with a lack of a functional opposition in Parliament, leading to concerns about governance, accountability, and the erosion of democratic norms.

-**Conclusion**

-The Preamble of the Constitution of Bangladesh remains the guiding star, reflecting the noble aspirations of the Liberation War.
-The 15th Amendment represents a duality: on one hand, it was a laudable effort to restore the constitution's original secular and democratic character and protect it from future subversion.
-On the other hand, its abolition of the caretaker government system has plunged the country into a protracted political crisis, undermined electoral integrity, and deepened political polarization.
-Thus, while it successfully fortified the constitution's historical and ideological foundations, it simultaneously dismantled the mechanism that had, for a time, ensured credible elections, leaving a lasting and challenging legacy for the nation's democratic journey.

-***